jacob-brown/EquSeq/README.md

     - snps used will be the same as those in the admixture and pca
 2. convert vcf files to treemix format
     - `trees_prep_files.sh`
-        - The Rscript section causes errors when submitted as a job, instead run the first paet in the terminal and sub the rest as a job
+        - The Rscript section causes errors when submitted as a job, instead run the first part in the terminal and sub the rest as a job
     - The script:
       1. rename sample header in vcf stripping paths and extensions
       2. converts vcf to plink